pe1mew/LoRaWANtippingBucketRainGaugeNodeRED/README.md

 # Notes
 These are notes that come with the different versions

+# 23-4-2022
+Added the payload decoder for TTN V3 to the repo that works with this flow after a note from @nottheedge on Twitter.

 # 20-4-2022
 Added STL files and images on how to install the LDS01 in the bucket.